The compact support property for solutions to stochastic heat equations with stable noise: Stable stochastic integration

 \subsection{Stable processes}

-Before introducing stable martingale measures and their stochastic integrals we briefly define stable processes and subordinators.
+Before defining stable martingale measures and their stochastic integrals we review a few important properties of stable processes.
 We refer to Chapter VIII of Bertoin \cite{Bertoin96} for a detailed discussion of these processes.

-In this section and for the rest of the paper, a stable process or stable subordinator is assumed to start at zero.
+In this section and for the rest of the paper, a stable process is assumed to start at zero.
 We only consider stable processes in one dimension.
 Let $\alpha \in (1,2)$.
 A one-dimensional spectrally positive (or one-sided) $\alpha$-stable process $(W_t)_{t \geq 0 }$ is an $\R$-valued L\'{e}vy process with Laplace exponent